homeopathy-uk/homeopathy-uk/content/homeopathy/about-homeopathy.md

 ---
 **What is homeopathy?**

 Homeopathy is a natural form of medicine used by over 200 million people worldwide to treat both acute and chronic conditions.
 It is based on the principle of ‘like cures like’.
-In other words, a substance taken in small amounts will cure the same symptoms it causes if taken in large amounts..
+In other words, a substance taken in small amounts will cure the same symptoms it causes if taken in large amounts.

 **What does homeopathic treatment involve?**